sebastiankubczak/fix-dock-on-macOS/README.md

 Click enter and that's it.

 ## Solution to the problem \#2
-Download file: fix-dock.sh and click on it.
+Download file: fix-dock.sh and double click on it.

 ## Explanation
 You can think about what this piece of code does.